-Attribute Active Details ChangeBy No Username of the agent who last modified the template ChangeTime No Date and time of the last modification
+Attribute Active Details ChangeBy No Username of the agent who last modified the template ChangeTime No Date and time of the last modification Comment Yes Comments / description of the template CreateBy Yes Username of the agent who created the template CreateTime Yes Date and time at which the template was created Delete Yes Option to delete a chosen template

-Attribute Active Details Comment Yes Comments / description of the template CreateBy Yes Username of the agent who created the template CreateTime Yes Date and time at which the template was created Delete Yes Option to delete a chosen template Name Yes Name of the template TemplateID No The template's internal database identity Туре Yes Type of template Valid Yes Defines the validity of the template (valid, invalid, and temporarily invalid).
-Invalid / templates cannot be used by Change Builders.
+Attribute Active Details

+Name Yes Name of the template

+TemplateID No The template's internal data- base identity

+Туре Yes Type of template

+Valid Yes Defines the validity of the template (valid, invalid and temporarily invalid).
+In- valid / temporarily invalid templates cannot be used by Change Builders.